echokos/logseq-berean-standard-bible/README.md

 1. Simply download a zip of the files and unzip to your Logseq graph directory.
 I recommend deleting the Readme.md file.
 2. Re-index your graph
-3. The files use namespaces to group the books together: Holy Bible/Name of Book
+3. The files use namespaces to group the books together: Holy Bible/Name of Book so you can visit [[Holy Bible]] to view all the books grouped by Old and New Testament.
-4. To reference a verse, type (( and type the name of the book plus the chapter and verse.
+4. To reference a verse anywhere in Logseq, type (( and type the name of the book plus the chapter and verse.
 For instance (( John 3:16 )) - this will then display the verse in your current page.